 🔼The name Decapolis in the Bible

 How many proper urban centers there actually were in Decapolis isn't clear.
-Several contemporary ancient historians such as Pliny the Elder, Josephus and some others list up to nineteen different names, but, for instance, Pliny lists Damascus while Josephus doesn't.
+Several contemporary ancient historians such as Pliny the Elder, Josephus and some others list up to nineteen different names, but, for instance, Pliny lists Damascus while Josephus doesn't (for more on Josephus, see our article on Dalmanutha).

 What is clear, however, is that Decapolis was notorious for its blending of Semitic and Greco-Roman cultures, even to the extent that diffusion and assimilation on both sides formed a recognizable Decapolitan sub-culture.
 The cities were autonomous, insofar that word applied to a Rome-ruled existence, but enjoyed a blooming trade among each other and neighboring societies.